Protection of Personal Information Act, 2013: Jurisdiction

 The PoPI Act applies to all persons and organisations within the borders of South Africa, and extends to visitors and illegal immigrants.

 Penalties

 Penalties under the Act include fines of up to R10 million and a jail sentence of up to 10 years.
-No fines or jail sentences have been issued by the regulator yet.
+In July 2023, The Information Regulator fined the Department of Justice and Constitutional Development R5 million rand.

+Information Regulator

+The Information Regulator is an independent body created in response to the PoPI and PAIA acts.
+It is empowered to monitor and enforce compliance of the acts within the public and private sector.
+It functions in terms of the two acts and is accountable to the National Assembly of South Africa.

 Cybercrimes Act

 South Africa does not yet have a formal cohesive piece of legislation in force which governs cybercrimes in South Africa.
 The Cybercrimes Act has been signed by the President of South Africa, and will come into force on a date to be proclaimed in the Government Gazette.
 The period between assent and commencement will be spent developing operating procedures and other documented processes for the implementation of provisions of the Act.